All Products

 android:usesCleartextTraffic="true">

 Google removed support for the Apache HTTP client in Android 6.0.
-Starting from Android 9.0, org.apache.http.legacy has been removed from the bootclasspath.
+Starting with Android 9.0, org.apache.http.legacy is removed from the bootclasspath.

-Add the following code to the <application> element in the AndroidManifest.xml file of your application:
+Add the following line to the <application> element in your AndroidManifest.xml file:

 <uses-library android:name="org.apache.http.legacy" android:required="false"/>

-This SDK introduces the JNI starting from version 2.1.9.
-You must configure the NDK in the development environment of your app project.
+This SDK introduces JNI starting from version 2.1.9.
+Configure NDK in your app project

-• Add the NDK installation directory to the local.properties file in the root directory of your app project.
+• Add the NDK installation path to the local.properties file in your app project root directory:

-• Add the following configuration to the gradle.properties file in the root directory of your app project.
+• Add the following configuration to the gradle.properties file in your app project root directory:

 android.useDeprecatedNdk = true;